-If you need extra help getting into a home, you should check with your bank or financial institution to see if they offer any of these special mortgages.
-State housing agencies, local HUD offices and Consumer Credit Counseling Service branches can usually provide references, too.
+If you need extra help getting into a home, you should check with your bank or credit union to see if they offer any of these special mortgages.
+State housing agencies, local HUD offices, and Consumer Credit Counseling Service branches can usually provide references too.

-Mortgages Administered by the Department of Housing and Urban Development (HUD), FHA loans are backed, but not issued, by the U.S. government and feature easier credit qualification, down payment and underwriting standards than conventional loans.
-HUD collects mortgage insurance payments from borrowers and ensures lenders full payment if those borrowers default.
+Mortgages administered by the Department of Housing and Urban Development (HUD), FHA loans are backed, but not issued, by the U.S. government and feature easier credit qualification, down payment, and underwriting standards than conventional loans.
+HUD collects mortgage insurance payments from borrowers and repays lenders in full if those borrowers default.

 The Department of Agriculture provides low-interest, no-down-payment loans to farmers and other qualified borrowers with low to moderate incomes buying property in rural areas or small towns who are unable to obtain loans elsewhere.

-Many state and local housing agencies sponsor programs to help first-time home buyers who meet specific income guidelines or who are willing to buy homes in certain locations.
-Loans feature low down payment requirements, subsidized interest rates, help with closing costs and other benefits.
+Many state and local housing agencies sponsor programs to help first-time buyers who meet specific income guidelines or who are willing to buy homes in certain locations.
+Loans feature low down payment requirements, subsidized interest rates, help with closing costs, and other benefits.

 The late 1990s brought a new wrinkle in FHA-insured loans.
-The FHA required buyers to make down payments of at least 3 percent, but also allowed nonprofit agencies to bestow gifts of down-payment money to buyers.
+The FHA required buyers to make down payments of at least 3%, but also allowed nonprofit agencies to bestow gifts of down payment money to buyers.
 Nonprofit agencies sprung up to do just that; not exactly what the FHA intended, but the federal government has passed on opportunities to stamp out down payment assistance programs.